 Milliseconds matter in modern manufacturing.
 Production lines move faster than ever while collecting more data than at any point in history.
 What happens in those critical moments between data collection and decision-making directly affects product quality, equipment lifespan, and profitability.

 Manufacturing equipment now generates petabytes of sensor readings, inspection images, and process metrics.
 Traditional data handling methods struggle to keep pace.
-While cloud systems offer immense computing power, their distance from the factory floor introduces delays incompatible with time-sensitive processes.
+While cloud systems offer immense data processing, their distance from the factory floor introduces delays incompatible with time-sensitive processes.

 The most pressing question for factory operators isn't just what information to gather, but where to process it.
 Cloud or edge?
 This seemingly simple infrastructure decision shapes everything from defect rates to maintenance costs.